-The net utility operating income before non-operating revenues and expenses was \$1,293,298 as compared to \$1,099,516 in 2019.
-The operating income increased by approximately \$194,000 between 2019 and 2020, as operating revenues grew from increased rates and consumption, while expenses decreased slightly.
-Maintenance cost more than doubled from 2019, due to prepurchasing supplies ahead of cost increases; however, this was offset by a 69% decrease in administrative expense related to negative pension expense adjustments and an increase in the amount of materials capitalized.
+The net utility operating income before non-operating revenues and expenses was \$2 million as compared to \$1.3 million in 2020.
+The operating income increased by approximately \$700,000 between 2020 and 2021, as operating revenues grew from increased rates and consumption.